Paul Fanaika

-Pauliasi "Paul" Fanaika (born April 9, 1986) is a former American football offensive guard.
-He was drafted by the Philadelphia Eagles in the seventh round of the 2009 NFL Draft.
+Pauliasi Fanaika (born April 9, 1986) is an American former professional football offensive guard.
+He was selected by the Philadelphia Eagles in the seventh round of the 2009 NFL draft.
 He played college football at Arizona State.

-Fanaika has been a member of the Washington Redskins, Cleveland Browns, Seattle Seahawks, Arizona Cardinals and Kansas City Chiefs.
+Fanaika was also a member of the Washington Redskins, Cleveland Browns, Seattle Seahawks, Arizona Cardinals and Kansas City Chiefs.

-Early years
+Early life

 Fanaika attended Mills High School in Millbrae, California.

 Professional career

 Philadelphia Eagles

-Fanaika was drafted by the Philadelphia Eagles in the seventh round of the 2009 NFL Draft.
+Fanaika was selected 213th overall by the Philadelphia Eagles in the seventh round of the 2009 NFL draft.
 He was waived on September 5, 2009.
 He was re-signed to their practice squad on September 6, 2009.

 Washington Redskins

 Fanaika was signed off the Eagles practice squad on November 23 by the Washington Redskins.
 He was waived on June 14, 2010.

 Cleveland Browns

 Fanaika was claimed off waivers by the Cleveland Browns on June 15, 2010 but released on September 4, 2010 before the season started.
 One day later, he signed with the Browns' practice squad.